Final Tape| Knicks vs. Wizards (W, 120-99)

 Martin's injury

 I was going to talk about John Wall in this section but who cares about him.
 This is a more serious issue.
 This game was a good old fashioned blowout from the start and everyone was having a grand old time knowing that the Knicks were well on their way to their first division title in nearly 2 decades.
 That was, until about 10:30 left in the 4th quarter when Kenyon Martin jumped up for a rebound and came down awkwardly on his ankle, falling to the ground clutching his leg and banging on the Garden hardwood in clear pain/frustration.
 Everybody held their breath.
 The crowd went silent.
 The players looked worried.
 Prigioni tried to heal K-Mart himself by rubbing his leg.
 And I entered the fetal position.
 It looked bad.
 Martin was clearly upset and he had to be helped off into the lockerroom.
 For the rest of the game, everybody was on edge, fearing the worst even the players.
-Luckily, Tina Cervasio came back with a report 10 minutes later saying that x-rays were negative and Martin had suffered a sprained ankle.
-Could have been a lot worse.
+Luckily, Tina Cervasio came back with a report 10 minutes later saying that x-rays were negative and Martin had suffered a sprained ankle. :relief: Could have been a lot worse.
 Still have to check in again these next few days but it is likely that Martin will sit until the playoffs, when hopefully he'll be healthy again.
 With our entire front line already injured/old, losing Martin would be a devastating blow.
 We'll just have to stick with Copeland/Novak at center (LOL!) for the rest of the season and hope that Tyson and K-Mart and Camby(LOL!) are healthy come playoff time.

 This was a classic Knick game with the highs (blowout, 13th straight, division crown) and the lows (injury to Martin) but with the news that Martin's injury may not be as bad as initially thought, we can enjoy this one a bit more.
 It's a big win in Knick history, we have suffered long enough...this division title feels fantastic.
 And we're peaking at the perfect time.
 Let's keep this rolling.